echeran/smile-of-murugan/webbook/chapter03.md

 Tamil).
 What one has especially to bear in mind is the distinction in date between the text itself and its commentary.
 Let me repeat: the text was composed probably sometime between the 4th and 6th Cent.
 A.D.
-The commentary-round about 750 A.D.
+The commentary—round about 750 A.D.

-It has also been said that the earliest commentator on the *Tolka-* ppiyam, Iḷampūraṇar, who was given the distinguished title *uraiyāciriyar*, i. e. *The Commentator* (and he deserves this title), and who probably belonged to the 12th.
+It has also been said that the earliest commentator on the *Tolkāppiyam*, Iḷampūraṇar, who was given the distinguished title *uraiyāciriyar*, i. e. *The Commentator* (and he deserves this title), and who probably belonged to the 12th.
 Cent., does not mention the anthologies.
 In the 13th-14th Cent., however, three commentators,